University of Alabama - D.M.A.

 The Juilliard School - M.M.

-Stephen Whimple, hailing from Clifton Park, New York, is currently a DMA candidate in Trombone Performance at the University of Alabama, where he studies with Dr. Jonathan Whitaker.
-Prior to his studies at UA, Stephen attended The Juilliard School as an Irene Diamond Graduate Fellow, Morse Teaching Artist Fellow, Music Advancement Program Teaching Fellow and Teaching Assistant for the Tenor Trombone studio.
+Stephen Whimple is currently a DMA candidate in Trombone Performance at the University of Alabama.
+At UA, Stephen serves as a faculty member teaching Introduction to Listening as well as a graduate teaching assistant for the musicology department and trombone studio.
+Prior to his studies at UA, Stephen attended The Juilliard School as an Irene Diamond Graduate Fellow, Morse Teaching Artist Fellow and Music Advancement Program Teaching Fellow.
 During this time, he was a student of Joseph Alessi, Principal Trombone of the New York Philharmonic.
-He completed his Bachelor’s degree in Music Performance, Summa Cum Laude, at The Crane School of Music, at SUNY Potsdam, where he studied applied trombone with Dr. Mark Hartman.
+He completed his Bachelor’s degree in Music Performance, Summa Cum Laude, at The Crane School of Music at SUNY Potsdam, where he studied applied trombone with Dr. Mark Hartman.